CYL-B/CYL-B/README.md

 - a showcase site that I'm currently designing on Figma and will build with Next

 ### Interests
 :sparkles: I have a knack for design and user experience and looove learning about it.
 I'm also into books, films and photography or anything visual really.

 ### Miscellaneous

-:musical_note: Currently listening to Lola Young - Messy.
+:musical_note: Currently listening to Lola Young - Messy
-:movie_camera: Last movie I watched : Nosferatu .
+:movie_camera: Last movie I watched : Nosferatu

 <!--